Bank of Canada worries high housing prices could boost vulnerabilities in a downturn

 The Teranet-National Bank Composite House Price Index in March was up 10.8% on the year, with a record 81% of the broader 32 markets surveyed posting annual gains above 10%.
 That far exceeds the last peak in 2017.

+Bank of Canada Governor Tiff Macklem told reporters "it would be a mistake" for people to treat housing as an investment opportunity because they thought prices would increase forever.

-Despite calls for action to cool the market, federal Finance Minister Chrystia Freeland did not unveil any major housing measures in her budget on Monday.
+Despite calls for action, federal Finance Minister Chrystia Freeland did not unveil major housing measures in her budget on Monday.
+She did promise a new annual national 1% tax on vacant or underused property owned by non-resident, non-Canadians.

+Macklem said this would "tend to reduce speculation" and encourage the owners to rent out properties.

+He also praised Canada's financial regulator for proposing to tighten up its mortgage stress test.

 The bank said the pandemic had boosted the attractiveness of larger, single-family homes and housing in suburban and rural areas.
-Although supply cannot not meet the sudden increase in demand in the short run, a large number of building permits have been issued, with a growing share for single-family homes.
+Although supply cannot meet the sudden increase in demand in the short run, a large number of building permits have been issued, it noted.

-"This greater supply and the anticipated moderation in demand should help rebalance housing markets and contribute to more sustainable price dynamics," the bank said.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.